Storing Leftover Paint Properly

 How to Store Acrylic Paint

-Acrylic paint can solidify, and the raw materials can separate if stored in extremely hot or cold conditions.
-Ideally, store acrylic paint in areas that maintain temperatures ranging from 50 – 80 degrees and keep the container open for only as long as you are using it.
+If stored in extremely hot or cold conditions, acrylic paint can solidify, and the raw materials can separate.
+Ideally, acrylic paint should be stored in areas that maintain temperatures between 50 and 80 degrees and kept open only as long as it is being used.

-If you’re in the middle of a project and need to store a paint roller for a few hours, you can preserve it without washing it.
+If you’re on a project and need to store a paint roller for a few hours, you can preserve it without washing it.
 As professional painters, we use a hack to prevent having to clean paint rollers every time we stop for the day; here is how.

 - Load the roller as if you were going to start painting.